VISITING THE ELLIS ISLAND IMMIGRATION MUSEUM

 a.m. to 5:00 p.m. daily, with extended hours in the summers.
 For ticket rates

-The audio tour can be picked up at the Audio Desk on Ellis Island.
+The audio tour is included with the ticket and can be picked up at the audio desk on Ellis Island.